Contents

 Each participating node runs keepalived and joins a virtual router identified by a number (the VRID).
 Within that group, nodes elect a MASTER based on a priority value — highest wins.
 The MASTER claims the virtual IP (VIP) and broadcasts VRRP advertisements over multicast, roughly once a second by default.
 The BACKUP nodes sit quietly and listen.

 The instant the BACKUP stops hearing those advertisements — because the MASTER crashed, lost its link, or someone tripped over a cable — it promotes itself, claims the VIP, and fires off a gratuitous ARP so the switch updates its MAC table immediately.
 That gratuitous ARP is the magic: it tells the network “the IP you knew lives at this MAC now,” and traffic redirects without waiting for ARP caches to expire.
+Without it, clients would keep sending frames to the dead node’s MAC until their caches timed out — potentially minutes.
+With it, the switch relearns the port in milliseconds.

 Say you have two nginx boxes, 10.0.0.11 and 10.0.0.12, and you want them to share 10.0.0.10.
 On the primary, /etc/keepalived/keepalived.conf: